 Crypto owners should:

-- Be aware of mobile phishing: Hackers are increasingly targeting people on their mobile devices in order to steal crypto credentials.
+- Be aware of mobile phishing: Hackers are increasingly targeting mobile users as cryptocurrency fraud targets in order to steal crypto credentials.
 These social engineering attacks can come from anywhere on a mobile device, including texts, social media, third-party messaging platforms or email.
 Beyond phishing, malicious mobile apps are also on the rise that have the hidden ability to log keystrokes and spy the activity on people’s screens.
 To prevent mobile phishing attacks, users can use Avast Secure Browser, which offers an anti-phishing feature that blocks dangerous websites on Android devices.
 The browser’s anti-phishing feature also works on Windows and Mac devices.

 - Rely on services that use strong security measures: When choosing a custodial or software wallet, people should be assured to choose a provider that offers strong security measures including two-factor-authentication methods.
 For more security, there are also platforms that encourage the user to set up separate passwords to log in to the platform, and to do a transfer.
 People who want to stay entirely private may decide for a platform that does not require them to submit an ID, but oftentimes these platforms provide poor security measures.
 There are platforms that can offer this as they allow crypto trading only instead of trading with Fiat money such as Euro or US-Dollar, which is why they are not obliged to stick to anti-money laundering and know your customer (KYC) rules.